yyshastri/InnerSource-Patterns/Pattern 13 – Implement Community Building Program.md

 ## Known Instances

-- This pattern has been identified by 10 panelists (P01, P03, P04, P08,P10,P11,P13, P15, P17, P23) to have been implemented in their organizations.
+- This pattern has been identified by 10 panelists (P01, P03, P04, P08,P10,P11,P13, P15, P17, and P23) to have been implemented in their organizations.